Neuvida-Technologies-Private-Limited/OPT-general-models/OPT/README.md

 >>> from transformers import pipeline, set_seed

 >>> set_seed(32)
->>> generator = pipeline('text-generation', model="facebook/opt-2.7b", do_sample=True, num_return_sequences=5)
+>>> generator = pipeline('text-generation', model="facebook/opt-1.3b", do_sample=True, num_return_sequences=5)
 >>> generator("The man worked as a")
-[{'generated_text': "The man worked as a security guard at a retirement home after being hired by the administrator's cousin,"}, {'generated_text': 'The man worked as a doctor in the Philippines.\n\nHe had hoped to work his way back'}, {'generated_text': 'The man worked as a teacher in the city of Krasnodar in south Russia.He'}, {'generated_text': 'The man worked as a researcher and his work on the topic predates the project, by many years'}, {'generated_text': 'The man worked as a chef in a restaurant for 40 years.
-How could this be so different from'}]
+[{'generated_text': 'The man worked as a janitor and the owner of the house he worked at caught him cheating on'}, {'generated_text': 'The man worked as a software engineer.\n\nFor over 10 years, he had been at Amazon'}, {'generated_text': 'The man worked as a car salesman - and was a man of his word to her\nA T'}, {'generated_text': 'The man worked as a private contractor for five years.
+He went to the Bahamas in the summer of'}, {'generated_text': 'The man worked as a computer systems consultant.
+After leaving the job, he became a prolific internet hacker'}]
  ```

 This bias will also affect all fine-tuned versions of this model.